Updated May 6, 2026

 School or training

-• Participating in a work or training program
+• Participating in a work program

 • Going to college, community college or a GED program at least half-time